Jenna Sudds: Career

 Sudds grew up in Niagara Falls, Ontario.
 Sudds attended Brock University in St. Catharines and moved to the National Capital Region in 2001 to complete her master's degree in economics at Carleton University.
 Sudds worked as an economist in the federal government for twelve years before becoming the inaugural President and executive director of the Kanata North Business Association, after being appointed to the role by a hiring committee that consisted of her predecessor on Council, Marianne Wilkinson.
 From November 2017 to November 2018, Sudds was the inaugural executive director at the CIO Strategy Council, a national technology council.
 In March 2018, she announced her decision to run for Ottawa City Council, Kanata North.
+In December 2020, she was appointed to serve as Deputy Mayor of Ottawa.

 Sudds has been a longtime volunteer with the Kanata Food Cupboard and the Ottawa Network for Education.
 She has received a Special Recognition Award from the Kanata Food Cupboard for her leadership and service to those in need in the community.
 She received a Forty Under 40 Award from the Ottawa Business Journal and the Ottawa Chamber of Commerce in 2015, and was named one of Development Counsellors International's Top 40 under 40 working in economic development in 2017.
+On March 14th, Ottawa MP Jenna Sudds was shuffled out of cabinet.

+The removal of Sudds, who was minister of Families, Children and Social Development, came the morning of March 14 as new Prime Minister Mark Carney unveiled a leaner cabinet with nearly half the number of ministers.